-- Sarah Bell, Head of Reward NTU;
+- Sarah Bell, Associate Director Reward;

 - Rebecca Jenkyn, Head of Governance and Legal Services, Clerk to the Board of Governors; and

 - Julie Clews, Governance Services Manager.

 The Terms of Reference of the Remuneration Committee include provision for the appointment of external advisors to support the Committee should that be required.